-Model plan scenarios -- Model your plans to evaluate the impact at both the macro (plan cost) level and the micro (individual earnings) level.
+-- Model your plans to evaluate the impact at both the macro (plan cost) level and the micro (individual earnings) level.
 You need to be sure your plans fit within budget parameters and adequately reward your top performers.

-Document and Communicate -- The plan document states the terms and conditions of the plan.
+-- The plan document states the terms and conditions of the plan.
 Beyond that, demonstrate to your team the science that went into designing and testing the plans so your reps understand that the plans are realistic, fair, and attainable.
 Maintain electronic or hard-copy records of each rep's acceptance of her plan document.

-Automate the plan -- Automate your plans with an affordable on-demand sales compensation management solution.
+-- Automate your plans with an affordable on-demand sales compensation management solution.
 These solutions eliminate spreadsheets and the errors associated with them, provide real-time visibility into attainment and earnings information for your sales team, and provide finance with one centralized and secure solution for commission accounting.

-Measure and adjust -- Regularly analyze actual versus modeled results in terms of both cost and revenue to make sure your plans remain effective and affordable.
+-- Regularly analyze actual versus modeled results in terms of both cost and revenue to make sure your plans remain effective and affordable.
 Adjust midyear if needed, and communicate any changes to your team.

 Quality plan design, coupled with efficient automation and frequent communication, will help your company attract, retain, and motivate the best salespeople.
 It will also provide the best path to optimizing sales effectiveness and performance with a balanced ratio of revenue to cost.